jacobobryant/biff/docs/02-reference/14-production.md

    topology, you'll need to handle backups yourself, and you can't use more than one server.
 3. Edit `config.env` and set `DOMAIN` to the domain you'd like to use for your app.
 For now we'll assume you're using `example.com`.
+(If you haven't run `clj -M:dev dev` yet, `config.env` won't exist.
+You can create it with `clj -M:dev generate-config`.)
 4. Set an A record on `example.com` that points to your Ubuntu server.
 5. Make sure you can ssh into the server, then run `scp server-setup.sh root@example.com:`.
 6. Run `ssh root@example.com`, then `bash server-setup.sh`.
 After it finishes, run `reboot`.